 I was kind of worried about how the two recipes would go with each other, but my husband came home and tried a brownie with frosting and said they balance each other perfectly.
 In fact, he had no clue there was avocado or black beans in either of them until I told him.

-To start your brownies, you will need one 15.5 oz can of black beans – rinsed thoroughly.
+To start your Black Bean Brownie Recipe, you will need one 15.5 oz can of black beans – rinsed thoroughly.
 You can actually remove a lot of the sodium by rinsing your beans.
 If you want to cook your own, then you will need about 2 cups of black beans.

 Place all the beans, and the rest of your ingredients in a high powdered blender (see below for recipe).
 A couple of notes here.
 If you want a more fudge-like brownie, leave the baking powder out.
 If you like a more cake-like brownie, include the baking powder.
 If you are going to frost your brownie, then you can use the lower amount of sweetener.
 If you are going to eat your brownies plain, you may want to add the higher amount of sweetener.
 Make sense??